We specialize in treating school age children and teens with the following issues:

 Healthy Mind Sacramento Child/Teen Therapy

-I take a family systems approach to therapy.
-This means that I believe it is important to address how the adolescent or teen is functioning within the entire family system.
+We take a family systems approach to therapy.
+This means we believe it is important to address how the adolescent or teen is functioning within the entire family system.
 People do not function in life in isolation, but within the context of their family.
 It is important for parents to take an active role in their child’s treatment.
-As a therapist, I typically ask a parent to join us for the full session the first session or two.
+Our therapists typically ask a parent to join for the full session the first session or two.
 Thereafter, it is helpful for parents to join for part of the session.
-How much time I spend working with the child alone vs. with the child and parent together depends on the age of the child or teen.
+How much time we spend working with the child alone vs. with the child and parent together depends on the age of the child or teen.

 What will my child/teen do during sessions?

 The focus of sessions can differ depending on why your child is coming in for therapy.
-Here are some of the techniques and therapeutic approaches I use most often:
+Here are some of the techniques and therapeutic approaches we use most often:

-- social skills training: for kids and teens with difficulty interacting with peers and “fitting in,” I work on development of social skills.
+- Social skills training: for kids and teens with difficulty interacting with peers and “fitting in,” we work on development of social skills.
 Part of this includes role-playing appropriate social skills.

 What if my child or teen won’t talk?!